Low-Regret and Low-Complexity Learning for Hierarchical Inference: Numerical Results

 Figure \ref{fig:accuracy}(d) illustrates how the regrets for HI-LCB and HI-LCB-lite vary with the exploration parameter $\alpha$, with a fixed offloading cost of $\gamma = 0.5$.
 The regret of both policies consistently increases with $\alpha$.
-This suggests that smaller values of $\alpha$ (with $\alpha>0.5$) lead to a lower regret.
+This suggests that smaller values of $\alpha$ (with $\alpha > 0.5$) result in lower regret.

-Tables \ref{tab:offloads} and \ref{tab:accuracy} show the number of samples offloaded and the accuracy, i.e., the fraction of samples classified correctly, respectively, for the three policies with $\alpha = 0.52$, $\gamma = 0.5$, and $T = 100000$.
-We observe that across all three datasets, HI-LCB-lite has the highest accuracy and fraction of offloaded samples, followed by HI-LCB, and then Hedge-HI.
+Tables \ref{tab:offloads} and \ref{tab:accuracy} show the fraction of samples offloaded and the fraction of samples classified accurately, respectively, for the three policies with $\alpha = 0.52$, $\gamma = 0.5$, and $T = 100\,000$.
+We observe that across all three experimental setups, i.e., VGG16 on the 10-class CIFAR-10 dataset; ResNet-50 on the 100-class CIFAR-100 dataset; and ShuffleNet V2 on the 1000-class ImageNet1k dataset, HI-LCB-lite achieves the highest accuracy and fraction of offloaded samples, followed by HI-LCB and Hedge-HI.